 Note the deadlines for filing and appealing your claim.
 For instance, ERISA gives you 180-days to appeal your initial denial.
 Failure to do so could waive your right to appeal even in federal court.

-Contact an ERISA Attorney If You Have a Denied ERISA Claim
+Contact a New Jersey ERISA Attorney If You Have a Denied ERISA Claim

 For more information about why ERISA claims are denied, or if your claim has been denied, contact our seasoned ERISA attorney with Uscher, Quiat, Uscher & Russo, P.C. at 1-800-797-5575.